THE MAJOR STRENGTHS AND WEAKNESSES OF PREVIOUS APPLICATIONS TO THE FUND

 - The monitoring and evaluation (M&E) plan was solid.

-- The budget was well detailed.
+- The budget was well detailed, well presented and reasonable.

 - The proposal reflected comments made by the TRP during earlier rounds of funding.